Medical Laboratory Technician (MLT)

 FLC Health and Wellness Services can provide information about obtaining these services at a low cost.
 All documentation of immunizations MUST go through the MLT program's current vendor.
 Information and instructions will be made available to students upon acceptance into the MLT program.

-No, a high school diploma or GED or CHSPE is required to enroll in the college.
-Then prerequisites must be met before you are able to enroll in the MLT Program.
+No, however the prerequisites courses must be met before you are able to apply to the MLT Program.

 Please see the current MLT Program Handbook.